Highlighting NVIDIA’s fast-growing impact, TIME magazine Wednesday named NVIDIA CEO Jensen Huang to its list of most influential people of 2021.

 “Artificial intelligence is transforming our world,” writes Ng, who is founder of DeepLearning.AI, founder and CEO of Landing AI, and chairman and co-founder of Coursera.
 “The software that enables computers to do things that once required human perception and judgment depends largely on hardware made possible by Jensen Huang.”

-Huang was one of seven honored on Time’s cover for Time’s annual issue on the world’s 100 most influential people.
-Others profiled include U.S. President Joe Biden, Tesla CEO Elon Musk, Buccaneers Quarterback Tom Brady and singer Billie Eilish.
+Huang was one of seven honored on TIME’s cover for its annual issue on the world’s 100 most influential people.
+Others profiled include U.S. President Joe Biden, Tesla CEO Elon Musk, Tampa Bay Buccaneers quarterback Tom Brady and singer Billie Eilish.